 Also, as you prepare for college, make an effort to let your counselor know who you are.
 While they attempt to get to know all of their students, counselors see many students each day and it can be hard to keep track of them all.
 Make yourself stand out by sharing your interests, your summer plans and goals.
 When it comes time to ask for a recommendation letter, your counselor will have a wealth of information to work from.
 A generic letter is far less impressive than one with personal touches.

 It is also a good idea to bring along a notepad to your appointment.
 You’ll probably want to take a lot of notes.
 Keeping track of what your counselor says allows you to make better use of the time you spend together.
 You can better prepare yourself and come up with more detailed questions if you keep a record of the information you’ve already obtained.

 3. Join clubs and extracurricular activities

-Completing your high school education with a 4.0 GPA is impressive, but not as impressive as doing so while in a club or as a member of a sports team.
+Completing your high school education with a 4.0 GPA is impressive.
+However, it’s not as impressive as doing so while in a club or as a member of a sports team.
 Colleges look at what you do with your time outside of the classroom as well.
 Being a diligent student is one thing, but do you manage your time well?

 To put yourself above other college applicants, you can join a club during your freshman year.
 Many high schools offer a wide range of activities and clubs to join, everything from foreign language club to golf.
 It may be difficult to balance your new high school curriculum and activities, but it can be done.
 It just takes a bit of discipline.
 Starting your sophomore year, make it your objective to take on a position of leadership in one of the organizations you’re involved with.
 Whether you’re a committee member or president, your efforts to lead your classmates will be noticed on college applications.